MLankaoui/blango/README.md

 # blango
-a simple blog app using django framework
+a simple agency app using django framework